 Maybe they don’t come to any writers that easily?
 Maybe we all just side eye eachother, jealous at eachother’s apparent prowess at churning masterpieces out at will.
 Regardless, I’ve proved to myself that good ideas ARE in my head somewhere.
 But let’s just say they need beating out with a stick.
 With nails in it.

 I put myself under alot of pressure to write good stuff.
 Sometimes that stuff just doesn’t want to budge.
-So I had a look for things that might inspire me… and I took an improv course.
+So I had a look for things that might inspire me and defeat the dreaded writers block… and I took an improv course.

 So, improv was cringingly embarrassing and I hated it… but I also loved it?
 Sometimes you’ve gotta do things that scare you, push you out of your comfort zone.
 It may be unpleasant, but only in times of pain and hardship do we get the opportunity to grow the most… right?